freedomlayer/freedomlayer_gut/content/offset/about_offset.md

 +++
-title = "About the Offst project" description = "Introducing the Offst project" date = 2018-10-25
+title = "About the Offset project" description = "Introducing the Offset project" date = 2018-10-25
 +++